Interacting with Americans and Canadians

 others, but a public location is not considered appropriate by

-but it should remain discreet.
+but probably should remain discreet.

 Burping and farting are repressed in North